30th June 2017. By Edward Stratmann.

 Speaking in his post match comments, Mexico's tactically astute manager, Juan Carlos Osorio, had some interesting comments to make about the two teams and their massively different approaches.

 "I think their intention from the start was to defend, with a line of five and three midfielders to stop our attacks," asserted Osorio.
-"They played for an error or the possibility
+"They played for an error or the possibility of a transition, which is what happened [for

 - Posted: June 14, 2017Categories: JuventusRead more »